 Thus does the dictatorship itself sow counter-revolution.
 Not conspiracies from without, not the campaigns of the Denikins and Wrangels are the Damocles sword of Russia.
-The real and greatest danger is that country-wide disillusionment, resentment and hatred of Bolshevik despotism, that counter-revolutionary attitude of the people at large, which is the legitimate offspring of the Communist Party dictatorship itself.
+The real and greatest danger is that country-wide disillusionment, resentment and hatred of Bolshevik despotism, that counter-revolutionary attitude of the accidentally, or was done by fits and starts, by local authorities under pressure of the masses themselves".